nonie186/alx-backend-python/README.md

 def create_table(connection):- creates a table user_data if it does not exists with the required fields def insert_data(connection, data):- inserts data in the database if it does not exist

-# 1. generator that streams rows from an SQL database
+# 1. Generator that streams rows from an SQL database
 mandatory
 Objective: create a generator that streams rows from an SQL database one by one.